evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40_Touring/_index.md

 ## Availability & Pricing

-The Volkswagen BMW i5 eDrive40 Touring had its world premiere on 07.02.2024, with deliveries starting in August 2024.
+The BMW i5 eDrive40 Touring had its world premiere on 07.02.2024, with deliveries starting in August 2024.

 ## Alternative Models